dadegrande99/AssignmentsMWC_Grandesso/README.md

 # Assignments Mobile and Wearable Computing - Davide Grandesso

-This repository serves as a collection of Android projects developed within the context of the "Mobile and Wearable Computing" course.
+This repository serves as a collection of Android projects developed within the context of the [*Mobile and Wearable Computing*][MWC] course at [USI](https://www.usi.ch).

 Each project is specifically designed to fulfill assigned tasks in the course curriculum.
 The organization of these projects within the repository enables efficient version control, accurate documentation, and seamless collaboration.